AbbasPithawala/event/README.md

 ## Endponts:

-### User:
+### Event:

-- create user : localhost:3000/user/
+- create event : localhost:5000/event/
-- get user : localhost:3000/user/userId
+- get event : localhost:5000/event/eventId
-- update user : localhost:3000/user/

-### Posts:

-- create post : localhost:3000/post/
-- get all post : localhost:3000/post/
+- get all event : localhost:5000/event/
-- get post : localhost:3000/post/postId
-- delete post : localhost:3000/post/postId
+-delete event : localhost:5000/event/eventId (delete method)
-- update post : localhost:3000/post/
+- update event : localhost:5000/event/

+Hello EveryOne

+This system is a basic system which allows user to create, read, update and delete events.

+I have used NodeJS, ExpressJS, Typescript and MongoDB to achieve to functionality.

+The Schema i have used is as provided by you.

+I have used Array And Javascript Objects as basic datastructures.

+Feel free to pull the the code and refer it.